Celtic 3-0 Heart of Midlothian

 Celtic: Gordon, Ambrose, van Dijk, Denayer (O'Connell, 46'), Izaguirre, Brown, Johansen, McGregor (Tonev, 72'), Commons, Stokes, Guidetti (Scepovic, 64').
 Subs: Zaluska, Bitton, Griffiths, Kayal.

 Hearts: Alexander, Paterson, Wilson, Ozturk, Gomis, Walker (Keatings, 78'), Nicholson, Buaben, Carrick (Holt, 63'), Sow (El Hassnaoui, 78'), Eckersley.
 Subs: Gallacher, McHattie, Robinson, Holt, McGhee.

 Referee: Willie Collum

-Today on HeartsTV - EXCLUSIVE post-match reaction from Gary Locke.
+Today on HeartsTV - EXCLUSIVE post-match reaction from Robbie Neilson.